Declare variables

 And with that, we've finished coding our solution!

 The code below is (to the best of my knowledge) a working solution for Addition, and should score you 100% marks.
-A lot of the basic file-handling techniques used in the program will work for most other problems you find on the training site.
-Feel free to copy some of the file-handling code to use for other problems - file I/O gets repetitive after a while and you want to have as much time as possible to do the real problem-solving!
+A lot of the input and output related techniques used in the program will work for most other problems you find on the training site.
+Feel free to use this as a starting point for future problems!

 # Declare variables